mprib/caliscope/README.md

 # Overview

 Currently, single camera calibration is functional via the GUI.
-Currently working in side branch to implement stereocalibration via GUI.
+Working in side branch to implement stereocalibration via GUI.